 In dire situations (acute trauma or infection), treatment may involve aspects of surgery and drug therapy from conventional allopathic/Western technology, along with alternative techniques to provide a complementary whole.

-The complimentary, or “integrative” paradigm often outperforms other singular methodologies, and other treatment plans can be brought into use.
+The complimentary, or “integrative” paradigm of health care often outperforms other singular methodologies, and other treatment plans can be brought into use.
 As the symptoms are treated, the mission is not complete until the underlying disease patterns have been redirected: when this is achieved, the patient can be piloted to a new level of health.

 What are the Major Modalities Used